GirlsOfSteelRobotics/DocsV2/source/environment-setup/intellij.rst

 3. Source Tree
 ______________
 This is where we can see all of the files for our project.
-Unlike VS Code, you have to manually open folders that have only one subfolder in them which can be a little bit more tedious.
+Unlike VS Code, you have to manually open folders that have only one sub-folder in them which can be a little bit more tedious.
 Our robot code is located under the "src/main/java/frc.robot" folders

 4. FRC Tab / RioLog